karpovv05/wbtgbotapi/README.md

 # wbtgbotapi
 Optimization you ad on wildberries
+The code does not work because the APi has changed